funkybrain/Transmission/README.txt

 > preloader!

-> center player in right 3rd of screen
+> center player in right 3rd of screen?

 > may have to scale hitbox to player size if child is small